All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Principles for designing your own cycling schedule: - Never cycle off more than one major compound simultaneously unless your provider directs it - Keep GH peptides as your longest continuous run (3 months on, 1 month off) since they take the longest to reach full effect - BPC-157 can run in shorter 8-week blocks, since its healing effects are often noticeable quickly - TB-500 typically runs 8-16 weeks during the loading and maintenance phases, then takes a 4-8 week break - Lab work at the start and end of each on-cycle confirms safety and guides dose adjustments

 What to expect during off-cycles: - GH peptide off-cycles: You may notice slightly lighter sleep and slower recovery.
 Maintain training volume but reduce intensity by 10-15%. - BPC-157 off-cycles: Active healing effects will diminish.
-If you are still recovering from an injury, discuss with your provider before cycling off. - TB-500 off-cycles: Systemic tissue repair support decreases.
+If you're still recovering from an injury, discuss with your provider before cycling off. - TB-500 off-cycles: Systemic tissue repair support decreases.
 This is the safest compound to cycle off first if cost is a factor.

 Log your cycling calendar in the so your provider can review adherence and outcomes at each check-in.